 And this brings us to the next layer.

 Penny stocks lure in traders with 100, 200% or sometimes even lager daily moves.
 You simply avoid junk which can be moved by a single trader or group of traders.
 More often than not insiders pump up such stocks to suck in weak hands before selling them all their shares.
-Once that liquidity is gone you can be trapped in such a name losing it all.
+Once liquidity provided by the pumper is gone you can be trapped in such a name thus losing it all.

 Some argue that every stock was once a penny stocks.
 Well, first this is obviously not true and second you are better off waiting until it matures so that the big -less nervous- money starts to trade in the name.